swaptacular/swpt-k8s-config/README.md

 web-server                                         ClusterIP      10.96.103.250   <none>        80/TCP                                      21h
 ```

-In this example, the IP external address of `swpt-accounts`'s load
+In this example, the external IP address of `swpt-accounts`'s load
 balancer is `172.18.0.9`.

 ## Delete your PGP private key (optional)

-If you do not plan to use SOPS **to decrypt** secrets on this machine,
+If you do not plan to use SOPS **to decrypt secrets** on this machine,
 consider deleting the PGP private key from the machine.
 If you need it
 later, you can always import the decryption key from your backup copy: